igormichalski/TDD-LLM-Education-Study/README.md

 - `Analysis/ShortCourse (Jest)/`
   - `scripts/` — data cleaning, rubric aggregation, and figure/table generation
   - `results/` — exported plots/tables used in the study

-> Tip: If you add a `requirements.txt` (or similar) in the future, you can document the exact reproduction steps here.

 ---

 ### `Data/`